-This rezoning request will complement and add to the growth and redevelopment long envisioned, and currently beginning on the Blue Ridge Corridor.
+This rezoning request will complement and enable the growth and redevelopment long envisioned and currently beginning on the Blue Ridge Corridor.
 It will add to the housing supply and provide small-scale commercial amenities where there are relatively limited options today.
-This intensification of the Site is appropriate at its location on Blue Ridge Road, in close proximity to many office employment and recreational opportunities, and will increase the City's ability to absorb new residents in an area already served by transportation infrastructure.
+This intensification of the Site is appropriate at its location - the intersection of Blue Ridge Road and Lake Boone Trail, in close proximity to UNC Rex Hospital and recreational amenities - and will increase the City's ability to absorb new residents in an area already served by transportation infrastructure.